Dream job? ‘Penguin Post Office’ hiring - NewsBreak

 Port Lockroy, also known as the “Penguin Post Office,” is now recruiting for a new team to be based in Antarctica for the 2022-23 season.
 The roles available are base leader, shop manager and general assistant.

 Although some consider penguins majestic, working at the Penguin Post Office could be far from opulent.
-Temperatures on the island where the post office is located can dip as low as 23 degrees Fahrenheit and can feel even frostier with the wind chill.‘Tripawd’ dog needs a special home in or near Savannah
+Temperatures on the island where the post office is located can dip as low as 23 degrees Fahrenheit and can feel even frostier with the wind chill.Zoos hiding birds as avian flu spreads in North America

 Like penguins, staff members will sleep in groups, sharing a single bedroom.
 Also like penguins, there will be no flushing toilet, but instead, a camping toilet that must be emptied daily.